cmusatyalab/coda-doc/rvm/man/rdsinit.1.md

 While entering these six numeric parameters, either on command line on via the interactive prompt, users may use numeric number in hexadecimal, decimal or even octal notation.
-Hexadecimal numbers are preceeded by `Ox`, decimal numbers are preceeded by nothing and octal numbers are preceded by `0`.
+Hexadecimal numbers are preceded by `Ox`, decimal numbers are preceded by nothing and octal numbers are preceded by `0`.

-Special note for long time rdsinit user: the old rdsinit automatically assumed `saddr`, `hlen` and `slen` parameters supplied on command lines are in hexidecimal and *did not* require the prefix `0x`. *This is no longer true with this version of rdsinit.*
+Special note for long time rdsinit user: the old rdsinit automatically assumed `saddr`, `hlen` and `slen` parameters supplied on command lines are in hexadecimal and *did not* require the prefix `0x`. *This is no longer true with this version of rdsinit.*

 Users specify the length of the data segment with the parameter